liquicode/jsongin/tests.md

       $push Tests
         ✔ should push values to the end of an array
       $pullAll Tests
-        ✔ should push values to the end of an array
+        ✔ should pull values from the array

   jsongin Query Tests
     Ad-Hoc Query Tests